The best education for your child

 "We understand all the approaches that are available, and apply what’s best for each child."

 Our day is highly structured, so at every point your child knows where they have to be, what they are doing, how much they have to do, when they will finish, and what they will do next.

 Your child has their own timetable, using objects, symbols or words, so that they can see the shape of their day.
 Every task or activity they do will be clearly structured and explained.
 The school rules are clear and simple, so every child can understand what to expect.

 Your child stays with the same group and teacher throughout the day.
 Children are generally grouped by year, but also by communication, social interaction and intellectual level.

-We always keep you up to date, and your child’s teacher will email or post you a home-school diary each week that outlines what has been happening in class and tells you about your child’s activities and successes.
+We always keep you up to date, and your child’s teacher will update you daily using the home communication book that outlines what has been happening in class and tells you about your child’s activities and successes.

 "My children are so happy – they run into the class with such big smiles on their faces.
 They’re so excited to be in school – they can’t wait for their bus to come in the morning."